Wayne Johnston (writer): Biography

-Johnston's The Custodian of Paradise, published in 2006, told the story of Sheilagh Fielding, a fictional character originally introduced in Colony of Unrequited Dreams.
+Johnston's The Custodian of Paradise, published in 2006, told the story of Sheilagh Fielding, a fictional character originally introduced in The Colony of Unrequited Dreams.

 In 2002, Johnston published The Navigator of New York, a historical novel about the race by explorers to reach the North Pole; it was shortlisted for both the Giller Prize and the Governor General's Award for fiction.
 A World Elsewhere, published in 2011, was a number one Canadian best seller.
 Johnston was awarded the Writers' Trust Engel/Findley Award in recognition of his contribution to Canadian Literature in 2011.

 On April 9, 2014, Johnston was shortlisted for the Stephen Leacock Memorial Medal for Humour in Canadian Literature for his novel The Son of a Certain Woman.

+In 2017, First Snow, Last Light was released, with the fictional character Sheilagh Fielding returning for the third time.

 Non-fiction

 Johnston has also published non-fiction: his Baltimore's Mansion (1999), is a memoir about his father and grandfather.
 It won the inaugural Charles Taylor Prize for literary non-fiction.
 Several of Johnston's books have been published in the United States, the United Kingdom, the Netherlands, Germany and China.